SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Long-term archival needsS3Glacier storage classes save costs

-The cloud storage landscape in 2025 offers more choices than ever.
+The cloud storage landscape today offers more choices than ever.
 With AWS's latest innovations like S3 Express One Zone (10x performance), S3 Tables (analytics optimization), and significant price reductions, the competition intensifies.
-While R2's zero egress fees represent a paradigm shift for content-heavy applications, S3's mature ecosystem with 33 regions and comprehensive features remains unmatched for enterprise complexity.
+While R2's zero egress fees represent a paradigm shift for content-heavy applications, S3's mature ecosystem with 39 Regions, 123 Availability Zones, and comprehensive features remains unmatched for enterprise complexity.
 The key is understanding your specific requirements and choosing accordingly – or better yet, leveraging both platforms where they excel.

 Need Help Choosing the Right Cloud Storage Solution?